shaurya-chandhoke/rplidar_workspace/README.md

 ```
 There should now be a **lidarlcm** folder in the current directory.
 Copy this folder to the **rplidar_workspace/src/mapping/BreezySLAM/examples** folder

-It is now time to turn get everything up and running
+It is now time to get everything up and running

 2. Open two terminals.
 The first terminal should be in the **rplidar_workspace/src/** directory, and the second should be in the **rplidar_workspace/src/mapping/BreezySLAM/examples/**.
    - In the first terminal, type: